thefach/kaggle/README.md

 4. `Sklearn pipelines` are used for preprocessing and modeling

   ### Results
-the model with the best performance is found to be the Random Forest Classifier over the vanilla `Titanic Feature Engineer`, even if the Logistic reg over the `ExtendedTitanicFeatureEngineer` performs similarly.
+the model with the best performance is found to be the Random Forest Classifier over the  `ExtendedTitanicFeatureEngineer` tranformer.

 ![_results.png](MLflow_titanic\mlflow_UI_results.png)